 A packing slip is a document that is included with a shipment.
 It should contain information about the supplier, recipient, delivery date, and product information such as product name, quantity, weight, and price.

-When you send a shipment to your costumer you should include a packing slip.
+You should include a packing slip when you send a shipment to your customer.
 A packing slip is also called a shipping note and is something that all businesses that send goods should adhere to.
 It should serve as a confirmation to the customer of what has been sent.

 Verify the invoice with the packing slip

 A packing slip is not the same as an invoice or an order.
-A packing slip is an overview of what is in the shipment and specifications regarding weight and size.
+It is an overview of the shipment and specifications regarding weight and size.
 Therefore, you should keep the packing slip until you have received the invoice.
-Then you can verify that the contents of the invoice match the contents from the packing slip.
+Then, you can verify that the contents of the invoice match the contents of the packing slip.

 A packing slip usually does not contain information about value or price, only product specifications.